 Section 1.
 General Powers.

 The business and affairs of the Association shall be managed by its Board of Directors.
-The Board of Directors shall have and may exercise the power to do all things necessary or convenient in conducting the business of the Association, including, but not limited to, all powers enumerated in Section 77-5-223, Mississippi Code Annotated (1972, as amended).
+The Board of Directors shall have and may exercise the power to do all things necessary or convenient in conducting the business of the Association, including, but not limited to, all powers enumerated in Section 77-5-223, Mississippi Code Annotated (1972, as amended) and the Mississippi Broadband Enabling Act of 2019 (as amended).

 Section 2.
 Number and Tenure.